kenybapin/kubernetes-cluster-vagrant-ansible/README.md

 ```
 ***Windows***
 - Install vagrant for windows https://www.vagrantup.com/downloads
-- for WSL users, export or add these commands to the bottom of your shell (~/.bashrc or ~/.zshrc)
+- For WSL1 users, export or add these commands to the bottom of your shell (~/.bashrc or ~/.zshrc)
 ```bash
 export PATH="$PATH:/mnt/c/Program Files/Oracle/VirtualBox"
 export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS="1"
 ```
 - Then, reboot your machine.

-Note: Unfortunately, WSL2 and Hyper-V are not compatible with Vagrant.<br>
-you'll have to disable WSL2+ Hyper-V and revert your WSL distribution to WSL1
+Note: Unfortunately, WSL2 is compatible with Vagrant. you'll have to disable WSL2+ Hyper-V and revert your WSL distribution to WSL1

 **2. Check** : In your HOME dir, create a new VirtualBox VM
 ```bash